OutSystems/docs-odc/src/eap/building-apps/use-ai/overall-process.md

 ## Prerequisites

+Before using the AI Agent Builder, ensure you have:

-* Access to the ODC portal
+* Access to the ODC portal with the relevant end-user role assigned.
+    * **AI AgentBuilder**: Has access to AI Agent Builder, can manage agents but not AI models or data sources.
+    * **Configurator**: Has full access to AI Agent Builder, can manage agents, AI models and data sources.

 * Access to the AI Agent Builder tool

 ## High-level process for using the AI Agent Builder